-Exploration work conducted on the Imperial Project was completed prior to KORE's involvement.
+Exploration for and discovery of the main Imperial deposit was completed prior to KORE's involvement.
 Historical exploration is summarized in the History section above.

 Drilling

 Exploration drilling conducted on the Imperial Project was completed prior to KORE's involvement.
 The following section summarizes the drilling efforts completed by previous operators.
 The table below summarizes the drilling activities by year, drilling type and operator.